-To season your lid, wipe it over with seasoning oil of choice.
+To season your lid, wipe it over with the seasoning oil of your choice.
 Coat all surfaces of the cast iron.
-Next, put the cast-iron lid in the oven face down and leave it there for an hour or remove the lid once you see that it stops smoking.
+Next, put the cast-iron lid in the oven face down and leave it there for an hour, or remove the lid once you see that it stops smoking.

 Self-Basting Dutch Oven for Bread

 One of the interesting ways that you can use a self-basting oven is for cooking bread.
 The spikes on the lid create a cool pattern.
 If you do this, be aware of how high the bread rises because if it rises too much, prying it off the cast iron is no easy task.

 To ensure that the bread doesn’t stick, spray the pan and the lid before you put the bread dough in.
 Don’t add the bread directly to the pan.
 Instead, have a parchment sheet so that the bread doesn’t come into contact with the cast iron.

 You might apply the same wisdom to meats without a lid.
 If you see browning happening too quickly, put aluminum foil over the cast iron.
 Otherwise, put the spiked lid over the cast iron, and this, too, can keep it from browning too quickly.

 Learn about the best Dutch ovens for baking bread.

 You will find that the self-basting from the spiked lid will have increased effectiveness on the stovetop.
 Search for the tightest fitting lid for the pan because this increases the basting effectiveness as well since the water vapors have nowhere to exit.